Step 14 of a digital strategy: developing an e-marketing plan

 Welcome emails are important to any business who offer a sign-up functionality, as they are a form of communication that every subscriber now expects.
 In fact, they have the highest engagement rate, with a four-times open rate and three-times higher revenue compared to monthly emails, according to Campaign Monitor.

-A welcome email is the first message that allows you to tell your subscribers everything they need to know about future communication with you and what your business has to offer.
+A welcome email is the first message sent as part of your e-marketing plan that allows you to tell your subscribers everything they need to know about future communication with you and what your business has to offer.
 From beginning to end, be sure your subscriber recognises you and your purpose.

 Start by using your name or your company name in the sender line of your letter.
 Then, address each reader as ‘you’ to personalise the message and build a relationship.
 You could also utilise content or useful tips that benefit them in some way.